projects

 OAuth Scope

-Jasper requests minimal permissions:
+Jasper requests minimal permissions based on target platform:

-atproto blob:*/* repo:social.grain.photo
+atproto blob:*/* repo:social.grain.photo repo:social.grain.gallery repo:social.grain.gallery.item

 This follows ATProto's granular permission model — no broad transition:generic scope.